-Let \mathcal{R} be the randomness base defined in §5.4.7.3 'Homomorphic Pedersen commitments' on p.
+Let R be the randomness base defined in § 5.4.7.3 'Homomorphic Pedersen commitments' on p.
 64.

-BindingSig is instantiated as RedJubjub, without use of key re-randomization, and with generator $\mathcal{P}{\mathbb{G}} = \mathcal{R}$.
+The binding signature scheme, BindingSig, is instantiated as RedJubjub without use of key re-randomization, and with generator $\mathcal{P}{\mathbb{G}} = \mathcal{R}$.

-See §4.12 'Balance and Binding Signature (Sapling)' on p.
+See § 4.12 'Balance and Binding Signature (Sapling)' on p.
 37 for details on the use of this signature scheme.

-Security requirement: BindingSig must be a SUF-CMA secure signature scheme with private key to public key homomorphism as defined in §4.1.6.2 'Signature with Private Key to Public Key Homomorphism' on p.
-22. A signature must prove knowledge of the discrete logarithm of the public key with respect to the base \mathcal{R} .
+Security requirement: BindingSig must be a SUF-CMA secure signature scheme with key homomorphism as defined in §4.1.6.2 'Signature with Private Key to Public Key Homomorphism' on p.
+23. A signature must prove knowledge of the discrete logarithm of the public key with respect to the base \mathcal{R} .